-The establishment has been licensed by the HTA since January 2007.
-This was the establishment's first VRA.
-Prior to that six site visit inspections of the establishment have been conducted; the most recent previous inspection took place in February 2019.
+The establishment has been licensed by the HTA since September 2006.
+This was the establishment's first VRA undertaken by the HTA.
+Prior to this, six site visit inspections of the establishment had been conducted, the most recent of these being in January 2019.